jedcn/rspec-to-conclusion/README.md

 This package has not yet been published.

-It should be publish shortly.
-If you'd like to try to use a very early version of it, you could:
+It should be publish within one week.
+If you'd like to try to use an early version of it, you could use `npm link`

     git clone https://github.com/jedcn/rspec-to-conclusion.git
-    git checkout -b in-progress origin/in-progress
+    cd rspec-to-conclusion
     npm link
+    cd /to/your/favorite/ruby-project
+    rspec-to-conclusion

 ### Miscellaneous